 - Collaboration: The culture of teamwork was part of its beginning, and it remains a high priority.

 - Agility: Change is embraced as progress toward the most advanced care possible and never settling for second best.

 - Responsible: Emotional, financial and environmental issues are considered when making decisions.

 When patients complete treatment, SCCA continues to work tirelessly with them.

 The Survivorship Clinic, which caters to cancer patients, offers support, treatment and education.
 SCCA emphasizes follow-up programs, and clinical studies for survivors and long-term follow-up care is offered to all patients.

-Disclaimer: Seattle Cancer Care Alliance has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Seattle Cancer Care Alliance has no professional affiliation with Asbestos.com.

 U.S. News and World Report (2016).
 Best Hospitals for Cancer.

 - Seattle Cancer Care Alliance (2017, June 20).
 Retrieved from: https://www.seattlecca.org/